Local Order Average-Atom Interatomic Potentials: Results

 \section{Results}

-To explore the capabilities of the LOAA methodology, we study two example problems: 1) a 2D binary alloy modeled using an LJ potential where the degree of LO can be tuned by the choice of LJ parameters to allow for systematic comparison with the AA approach; and 2) two 3D metallic alloy systems (FeNiCr and NiAl) modeled using EAM potentials where the effect of LO on mechanical properties and phase transformation is explored.
+To explore the ability of the LOAA methodology to capture LO effects, we study two example problems: 1) a 2D binary alloy modeled using an LJ potential where the degree of LO can be tuned by the choice of LJ parameters to allow for systematic comparison with the AA approach; and 2) two 3D metallic alloy systems (FeNiCr and NiAl) modeled using EAM potentials where the effect of LO on mechanical properties and surface energies is explored.

-In what follows, we refer to calculations using standard IPs with the actual atomic species as TS to differentiate with AA and LOAA simulations that employ an effective potential without species identities.
+In what follows, we refer to calculations using standard IPs with the actual atomic species as the ``true species'' (TS) case to differentiate with AA and LOAA simulations that employ an effective potential without species identities.